Carter Burden: Personal life

 Burden was a great-great-great-grandson of Commodore Cornelius Vanderbilt and a great-nephew of actor Douglas Fairbanks Sr.

-He married Amanda Burden in 1964; they divorced in 1972.
+In 1964, he married Amanda Burden, the daughter of Babe Paley; they divorced in 1972.
+They had two children before divorcing, including lawyer and author Belle Burden.
 He married Susan Lombaer in 1977.

 Burden was a collector of paintings, drawings, and sculpture.
 His collection included works by Jackson Pollock, Mark Rothko, Willem de Kooning, Jasper Johns, Francis Bacon, Franz Kline, Andy Warhol, Roy Lichtenstein, and Frank Stella, among others.
 His drawing collection included works by Henri Matisse, Egon Schiele, Gustav Klimt, Henry Moore, and David Hockney.
 He also assembled a collection of first editions of 20th-century American authors, including F. Scott Fitzgerald, William Faulkner, and Ernest Hemingway, that was regarded as one of the finest in the world.

 Burden died on January 23, 1996, in Manhattan, New York City, at age 54.